-NT2010 LIFE OF CHRIST/GOSPELS (3 CREDITS) 5 WEEKS
+NT2010 Life of Christ/Gospels (3 credits) 5 weeks

-A study of the Gospels focusing upon the life and ministry of Jesus Christ and His death and resurrection, with a view toward applying His life-changing principles to one's everyday life.
+A study of the Gospels focusing upon the life and ministry, and leadership, of Jesus Christ and His death and resurrection, with a view toward applying His life-changing principles to one's everyday life.

-CM2020 EVANGELISM AND DISCIPLESHIP I (3 CREDITS) 5 WEEKS
+CM2020 Evangelism and Discipleship I (3 credits) 5 weeks

-A study of evangelism, focusing on examples of effective evangelism in the Twenty-First Century, and applying those principles into an effective methodology for the Twenty-First Century, with special emphasis on the foundation of spiritual revival, prayer, building healthy relationships, and starting the convert on the journey of discipleship.
+A study of evangelism, focusing on examples of effective evangelism in the First Century, and applying those principles into an effective methodology for the Twenty-First Century, with special emphasis on the foundation of spiritual revival, prayer, building healthy relationships, and starting the convert on the journey of discipleship.

-CM1040 PRINCIPLES OF WORSHIP (3 CREDITS) 5 WEEKS
+CM1040 Principles of Worship (3 credits) 5 weeks

-Class instruction in scriptural principles and methods of worship, coupled with field experience exposing the student to varied worship styles, is employed to equip the student to critically analyze worship practices.
+Class instruction in scriptural principles and methods of worship, coupled with field experience exposing the student to varied worship styles, and are employed to equip the student to critically analyze worship practices.

-CM2040 CHRISTIAN MINISTRY ADMINISTRATION (3 CREDITS) 5 WEEKS
+CM2040 Christian Ministry Administration (3 credits) 5 weeks